-What do you get when you team Microsoft Access (the most popular database development tool in the world) with Microsoft SharePoint (the fastest growing server product Microsoft has ever had)?
-You get Access Web Services, an easy-to-use, rapid-development way to build and deploy data-driven databases on the web.
-Recognizing the potential offered by this exciting new technology, Microsoft MVPs Tim Runcie (MS Project), Ben Clothier (MS Access) and George Hepworth (MS Access) have pooled their many years of experience with SharePoint and Access to bring you this first-of-its-kind look at building Access databases for SharePoint.
+What do you get when you team Microsoft Access with Microsoft SharePoint?
+You get Access Web Services, an easy-to-use, rapid-development way to build and deploy information-driven databases on the web.
+Microsoft MVPs Tim Runcie (MS Project), Ben Clothier (MS Access) and George Hepworth (MS Access) have pooled their many years of experience with MS SharePoint and MS Access to bring you this first-of-its-kind look at building and utilizing Access databases for SharePoint.

-This book is a must read for both developers and the IT community who want to understand how to leverage the power of MS Access in a SharePoint environment.
+Microsoft Access in a SharePoint World is a must-read for both developers and the IT community who want to understand how to leverage the power of MS Access in a SharePoint environment.

 - What is SharePoint?